NeurOasis/garden/context-initialization-templates/Behind The Scenes/CIT_ADAcompliance_20250510.md

 When implementing accessibility features:
 - ⏱️ Break tasks into 5-minute increments to make progress manageable
-- 📥 Capture accessibility issues in Bonobo Actions app with "?" marker for unclear items
+- 📥 Capture accessibility issues in Actions app with "?" marker for unclear items
 - ⚡ Focus on quick wins first (alt text, contrast, headings)
 - 🧩 Use this CIT when breaking down complex accessibility tasks

 ## 📝 Version History

 ```
+20250510: Added document/print standards with 4x6 index card specification
 20250428: Initial creation of ADA compliance template
 ```

----

-*Note: This template will auto-update monthly with the latest ADA compliance guidance.
-Last verified against official guidelines on April 28, 2025.*
+## 🌉 Cross-Project Integration

+This CIT's guidelines should be referenced and applied to other projects:
+- 📊 **Action Organizer**: Ensure that 4x6 index card quick reference meets contrast requirements
+- 📱 **SailPlan**: Verify shortcuts are accessible with clear visual indicators
+- 🖥️ **GARDEN**: Implement accessible navigation patterns for graph exploration

+## 🤖 Note for Claude

+This template provides essential accessibility guidelines.
+When working on any project:
+- Remind the user that quick reference materials should be designed for 4x6 index cards
+- Check color contrast in any visual design recommendations
+- Suggest alternative text for visual elements
+- Break complex accessibility tasks into manageable steps
+- Reference this CIT when discussing any design implementation